Parenting Teens

 Not to long ago, I was asked to teach a stress management workshop for teenagers.
 As I prepared for the class I began to connect with how extremely stressed out many of today's teens are and how much pressure is put on them to succeed.

-The other night I had the honor of leading a discussion withgay teens coming out the parents, teens, and friends of PFLAG LA.
+The other night I had the honor of leading a discussion with the parents, teens, and friends of PFLAG LA.
 This group of parents and kids are dedicated to making change in the world by creating a place where they can speak out and speak their truth.

 A question that came up for me is, who is the coming out process harder for, the parent or the teen?

-Some people don't get it, but going back to schoolsupporting gay teens with therapy for a gay kid is a really scary thing.
+Some people don't get it, but going back to school for a gay kid is a really scary thing.
 It can mean having to put on lots of layers of armor and acting straight so as to fit in and not feel like an outsider.

 Why would an LGBT teenager have to act straight?